uclaradio/uclaradio.com/README.md

 7. Point your browser to [`http://localhost:3000`](http://localhost:3000)
    :heart_eyes:

+###### Blog Development

+8. Download the categorized blogposts file, which contains all the old tumblr posts.
+You'll need access from the codeowners.
+9. Run `yarn fill-blog-db` to seed the database with the downloaded JSON file.
+10. In another terminal, run `mongo` to enter the mongo shell.
+11. Once in the shell, switch to the appropriate database `use uclaradio`.
+12. Validate that you just added 734 blogposts `db.blogposts.count()`.

 #### Production

-* Make sure all packages are installed with `yarn`.
+- Make sure all packages are installed with `yarn`.
-* Run `node bin/www prod` to start the server for production (will require HTTPS and listen on port 80).
+- Run `node bin/www prod` to start the server for production (will require HTTPS and listen on port 80).

 ### Getting Started